albertz/commandergenius/alienblaster/readme.txt

 you'll have to redefine them in game keyconfig menu.
-Other keys like Home, Back and End Call will force application quit, and because the app itself does not handle SDL_QUIT event correctly (asks for confirmation), it will stay in memory until you reboot device.
-The same will happen if the phone goes to sleep, so hit keyboard often please. (actually it won't stay in memory - it will crash :P ) To exit correctly press Menu key - it's redirected to Escape.
+Other keys like Home, Back and End Call will force application quit, and because the app itself does not handle SDL_QUIT event correctly (asks for confirmation), it will stay in memory until you reboot device (actually it won't stay in memory - it will crash :P ).
+To exit correctly press Menu key - it's redirected to Escape.

 When porting you own app, first of all ensure that your application supports